 - 1 onion (finely minced.
 You can also add tomatoes, bell peppers, spinach, or green chillies– any vegetable that would taste good when steamed lightly would work fine here).

-- 2 tbsp chopped curry leaves or coriander leaves or both
+- 2 tbsp curry leaves (or cilantro, chopped)

 - Mix the parboiled brown rice and the two dals, cover with at least 2 inches of water, and let them soak for 5-6 hours.